+Fee Options (select one)

+□ Lifetime fee \$60 □ Annual fee \$15

+Fee Payment Method

+- Fee deducted (from my enclosed investment check payable to Ariel Investment Trust). - Fee deducted (in a separate personal check payable to Ariel Investment Trust). - I am an existing Ariel IRA shareholder and have already paid the annual or lifetime fee.

+9 E-Delivery Options

+I would like to:

+- Receive mandatory compliance documents electronically

+- □ Receive statements electronically

+- Receive tax documents electronically

+By selecting any of the above options, you agree to waive the physical delivery of the mandatory compliance documents, account statements and/or tax documents.
+If you have opted to receive your statements or tax forms electronically, you will need to establish on-line access to your account, which you may do once your account has been established by visiting arielinvestments.com.
+A valid U.S. tax identification number is required to establish the online access.

+You will receive email notification when a new statement or document is available.

+Please note, you must provide your email address in the Responsible Party section to enroll in eDelivery.

+10 Beneficiary Information (Due to Death of Account Holder)

+If you need more space, please enclose a separate sheet of paper.

+Primary

-Fee Options (select on ☐ Lifetime fee \$60 ☐ A ' Fee Payment Method ☐ Fee deducted (from m ☐ Fee deducted (in a sep ☐ I am an existing Ariel ny enclosed investmer parate personal check payable to Ariel Inv vestment Trust).
-9 E-Delivery Opt ions I would like to: ☐ Receive prospectus ☐ Receive statements ☐ Receive tax statements ☐ Receive tax statements electronically nts electronically • · tus fund reports account statements and/or tax forms.
-It on-line access to your acc f you have opted to recount, which you may ceive your statement do once your accou nts or tax forms electronically and has been established by tus, fund reports, account stately, you will need to establish visiting arielinvestments.com.
-Please note, you must property of you need more space, please note, you must property of you need more space, please note, you must property or need more space, please note, you must property or need more space, please note, you must property or need more space, please note, you must property or need more space, please note, you must property or need more space, please note, you must property or need more space, please note, you must property or need more space, please note, you must property or need more space, please note, you must property or need more space, please note, you need more space, you need more note, you need more space, you need more note, you rmation (Due to Death of Accou nsible Party section to enro oll in eDelivery.
-Primary • JAME RELATIONSHIP CITY/STATE/ZIP SOCIAL SECURITY NUMBER DATE OF BIRTH (MM/DD/YYYY) % JAME RELATIONSHIP CITY/STATE/ZIP SOCIAL SECURITY NUMBER DATE OF BIRTH (MM/DD/YYYY) % NAME Secondary RELATIONSHIP CITY/STATE/ZIP SOCIAL SECURITY NUMBER DATE OF BIRTH (MM/DD/YYYY) % JAME RELATIONSHIP CITY/STATE/ZIP SOCIAL SECURITY NUMBER DATE OF BIRTH (MM/DD/YYYY) % NAME RELATIONSHIP CITY/STATE/ZIP SOCIAL SECURITY NUMBER DATE OF BIRTH (MM/DD/YYYY) % JAME RELATIONSHIP CITY/STATE/ZIP SOCIAL SECURITY NUMBER DATE OF BIRTH (MM/DD/YYYY) %
+NAME RELATIONSHIP CITY/STATE/ZIP SOCIAL SECURITY NUMBER DATE OF BIRTH (MM/DD/YYYY) % NAME RELATIONSHIP CITY/STATE/ZIP SOCIAL SECURITY NUMBER DATE OF BIRTH (MM/DD/YYYY) % NAME RELATIONSHIP CITY/STATE/ZIP SOCIAL SECURITY NUMBER DATE OF BIRTH (MM/DD/YYYY) % Secondary NAME RELATIONSHIP CITY/STATE/ZIP SOCIAL SECURITY NUMBER DATE OF BIRTH (MM/DD/YYYY) % NAME RELATIONSHIP CITY/STATE/ZIP SOCIAL SECURITY NUMBER DATE OF BIRTH (MM/DD/YYYY) % NAME RELATIONSHIP CITY/STATE/ZIP SOCIAL SECURITY NUMBER DATE OF BIRTH (MM/DD/YYYY) %

-NAME

-11 Signature and Certification Required by the Internal Revenue Service